 IV.
 Powerful Leader

 Authors of a biography wrote this.

 By 1926, members of Congress were criticizing Wheeler.
 They were questioning the League’s spending in some congressional races.
-He retired from the League shortly thereafter, although he continued to fight for Prohibition.
+He retired from the League shortly thereafter.
+But he continued to fight for Prohibition.

-Wheeler never wavered in his prohibition convictions and never rested in its pursuit.
+Wheeler never wavered in his prohibition convictions.
+Nor did he ever rest in its pursuit.
 He died of exhaustion and kidney failure at his summer home.
 He was attempting to regain his strength to continue the fight.